MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.DataLakeStore/Get-AzDataLakeStoreItemAclEntry.md

 ## SYNOPSIS
 Gets an entry in the ACL of a file or folder in Data Lake Store.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datalakestore/get-azdatalakestoreitemaclentry) for up-to-date information.

 ## SYNTAX

 ```